xjlin0/attendees32/README.md

 ```
 user: "1001"
 ```
-* create a production setting by `vi .envs/.production/.postgres` and save the following content.
+* create a production setting by `vi .envs/.production/.postgres` with 640 and save the following content.
 Ensure the db password changed.
 ```
 # PostgreSQL
 # ------------------------------------------------------------------------------